 Transportation in Upper Chatanika River State Recreation Site

 The campground in Upper Chatanika River State Recreation Site does not have a size restriction on RVs and trailers, so the state’s rule of 65 feet or less isn’t applicable at the Chatanika Campground.
+Although the recreation site is off of the main highway, access can be difficult in the off-season due to snow and ice.
+If you're maneuvering a large vehicle, extra caution is recommended.
+Be sure to stay up to date with current weather and road conditions before setting out.

 Campgrounds and parking in Upper Chatanika River State Recreation Site